 Again everything takes time.
 Instead of waiting at the last minute, borrowers need to consult with a loan officer.
 Review credit reports and credit scores.
 See if there are ways to prepare credit for a mortgage.
 Even if credit scores are good, try to get them higher to get the best available mortgage rates.
 To get the best available mortgage rates, consumers need credit scores of 740 or higher.

 Credit Card Balances Affect Credit Scores

-How To Prepare Credit For Mortgage By Not Paying Old Collection Accounts
+How To Prepare Credit For Mortgage Without Paying Old Collection Accounts

 Do Not Dispute Derogatory Item During Mortgage Process

-Many people with bad credit hire credit repair companies or try to repair their credit on their own.
+Many people with bad credit hire credit repair companies or try to repair their credit independently.
 Borrowers do not need credit repair to qualify for mortgage.
-Hiring credit repair is not How To Prepare Credit For Mortgage.
+Hiring credit repair is not how to prepare for mortgage.
 Many times credit repair can backfire and do more damage than good.

 Credit disputes on medical collection accounts are exempt.
 Credit disputes on derogatory accounts with zero balances are exempt.
 Many times, lenders with overlays will request all disputes to be retracted.

 How To Prepare Credit For Mortgage: What If I Have No Credit?